 Don’t mope about it.
 Rejoice.

 You’re probably asking, “Why the need for the rest of the book?
 Why couldn’t you have said that in the first place?”
 Well, the answer is that you’d have eventually moped about it and consequently eventually changed your decision.
 You’ve probably already done that many times before.

 My final attempt was different.
 Like all users nowadays, the problem had been given serious thought in my mind.
 Up to then, after failing, it was routine to console myself with the thought that it would be easier next time.
-It had never occurred to me that I’d have to go on this way for the rest of my life, this thought filled me with horror and I begun thinking very deeply about the subject.
+It had never occurred to me that I’d have to go on this way for the rest of my life.
+That thought filled me with horror and I began thinking very deeply about the subject.

 Rather than firing up the browser subconsciously, I instead analysed my feelings and confirmed what I already knew.
 I wasn’t enjoying porn and found it filthy and disgusting.
 I started looking at non-users living in other parts of the world, or older people who never got to know the tube sites.
 Up until then, I’d always regarded non-users as wishy-washy, unsociable, finicky people.
 However, examining them when they appeared, they appeared to be — if anything — stronger and more relaxed.
 They appeared to be able to cope with the stresses and strains of life and seemed to enjoy social functions more than porn users.
 They certainly had more sparkle and zest than them.